toebeann/BepInEx.Subnautica/README.md

    **Note**: If you later migrate to the stable branch, you should undo these changes.
 4. Depending on your operating system:
     - Windows users: Run the game.
-If everything runs correctly, you will see BepInEx console pop up on your desktop.
+If everything runs correctly, you will see the BepInEx console pop up on your desktop.
     - Linux/SteamDeck & macOS users: Follow the configuration instructions for your operating system below:

 ### Configuration (Linux/SteamDeck)